NO, this isn’t an advertisement for a multi-level marketing scheme.

 Think about what you’re going to name your business.
 You will need a business name before you apply for a business license.
 Make sure no one in your area has a similar business name.
 You want to be unique, so people don’t get your business confused with related companies.

-Here are some ideas to get you started
+Here are some business name ideas to get you started

 - You can use your name.
 For example Sally’s Home Daycare.